LucasIsasmendi/portfolio/lifestyle-business/zero-to-sold.md

 - **Being Small Is a Benefit: How to Leverage Being a Bootstrapper**: People treat you differently when you show that you’re in the market because you care.
 In the end, it boils down to honesty.
 - **Too Many Eyes: Why Bootstrapped Companies Stop Being Transparent (Eventually)**: Essentially, being outspoken and transparent about your business is a form of marketing.
 You’re building a brand around your honesty, your ambition, and your commitment.
 However, there comes the point when being too transparent can cause damage to your business.
 [More Here](https://thebootstrappedfounder.com/too-many-eyes/)

+## 8. Bonus: The Many Roles of a Bootstrapped Founder
+imagine how your company looks five years from now and draw an imaginary org chart with all the positions that you will need to hire for.
+Then, put your name into each box.
+Now you know precisely what you will need to do throughout the lifetime of your business.

+**The Four Bootstrapper Quadrants**
+1. **The Builder** technical skill and operational work.
+Implementation. *How* to solve a problem.
+2. **The Architect** technical expertise and structural thinking.
+Analysis. *What* needs to be done.
+Includes billing and financials.
+3. **The Thinker** creative thinking and structural analysis. planning and forecasting. *Why* things are the way they are and what can be done about it.
+Design: UX, Ad.
+You will work on extracting insights and learnings from past data, and then turning that into strategies and visions for the future of the business.
+4. **The Communicator** creative solutions and operational interactions. communication and distribution. *Who* we are serving, helping, and talking to.
+If talking to people is not for you, then find someone who loves to do that.

+Depending on what stage of your bootstrapped business you’re in, you will focus more on some jobs and less on others.
+As a guideline, try to do work that will generate revenue or revenue opportunities.
+Those will move your business forward.
+Introduce new activities and responsibilities as they become necessary, not before.

+> bootstrapping is the act of creating a valuable, sustainable business with little to no funding.
+It’s a founder mindset, a focus on making fiscally responsible business decisions and looking for sustainable long-term growth, and meaningful relationships with every single customer.